Buying business property

 Buying property: concluding the sale

 There are a number of steps you need to take before completing the purchase of the property and you become the owner of the business premises.
-Once you are committed to buying business property you will need to exchange contracts.
-This is when the solicitors representing the buyer and seller post the signed contracts to each other.
+Once you are committed to buying the commercial property you will need to exchange contracts.
+This is when the solicitors representing the buyer and seller of the property post the signed contracts to each other.

 You will be ready to exchange contracts with the person selling the property when:

 - both sides are happy with the contract

 - the surveyor or solicitor has made all the necessary checks and land searches on the property

 - any planning permission, if applicable, has been granted

 - you have raised the necessary money to purchase the property

 Once you have exchanged contracts, the purchase becomes legally binding.